Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 - SCHC gateway: It corresponds to the LoRaWAN Application Server.
 It manages translation between IPv6 network and the Network Gateway (LoRaWAN Network Server).
+- Tile: Piece of a fragmented packet as described in [RFC8724] section 8.2.2.1
 - Uplink: LoRaWAN term for a frame transmitted by the device and received by the network.